 🚨 WARNING!
 The following excerpt from one of the fantastical stories in my Parallel Welcome Sequence — called “Hunted By Mega-Lions” — is certified ridiculous 🚨

-You tap your time-travel remote … and the classroom fades away.
+You tap your time-travel remote … and the stadium fades away.

 Suddenly, you find yourself standing on a beach.

 In front of you is a vast expanse of ocean.
 You can’t see any signs of land anywhere else.

 Behind you is the shoreline of a remote island.
 Thick forest lines the coast.
 From somewhere inside it, you hear disturbing roars and screeches.

 The hair on your arms stands up a little bit.